xiazeyu/infomall-org-uva/content/en/docs/tutorial/globus.md

 ## Data Directory

 We will showcase how to transfer the cosmoflow data via globus commandline tools.
-In our axample we will use the data directory as
+In our example we will use the data directory as

 ```bash
 export DATA=/project/bii_dsc_community/$USER/cosmoflow/data